-1 Scientific investigation and reasoning.
-The student conducts classroom and outdoor investigations, following home and school safety procedures and environmentally appropriate and ethical practices.
+1 The student conducts classroom and outdoor investigations, following home and school safety procedures and environmentally appropriate and ethical practices.

-2 Scientific investigation and reasoning.
-The student uses scientific practices during laboratory and outdoor investigations.
+2 The student uses scientific practices during laboratory and outdoor investigations.

-4 Scientific investigation and reasoning.
-The student knows how to use a variety of tools, materials, equipment, and models to conduct science inquiry.
+4 The student knows how to use a variety of tools, materials, equipment, and models to conduct science inquiry.

 A collect, record, and analyze information using tools, including calculators, microscopes, cameras, computers, hand lenses, metric rulers, Celsius thermometers, mirrors, spring scales, balances, graduated cylinders, beakers, hot plates, meter sticks, magnets, collecting nets, and notebooks; timing devices; and materials to support observation of habitats of organisms such as terrariums and aquariums.

 B explore and describe examples of traits that are inherited from parents to offspring such as eye color and shapes of leaves and behaviors that are learned such as reading a book and a wolf pack teaching their pups to hunt effectively; and